Skip to Content (custom)

 Paul Miles, Associate General Counsel, TAC

-County officials are at the forefront of ensuring public access to information.
-This expert panel will explore recent legislative developments affecting the Texas Public Information Act and practical implications for compliance at the local level.
-The discussion will include legislation aimed at modernizing the act to reflect current technology and expanding the scope of entities required to comply.
-Learn how your county can stay on top of these changes while continuing to serve the public’s right to know.
+County officials play a vital role in ensuring transparency and public access to information.
+This expert panel will examine recent legislative developments affecting the Texas Public Information Act, highlighting their practical implications for counties.
+The discussion will include efforts to modernize the act to reflect emerging technologies and evolving best practices.
+Join us to learn how your county can stay ahead of these changes while continuing to protect the public’s right to know.

 Congressional Ballroom, Level 3